versionone/vue/docs/pages/contributing/Components.md

 ### Component file(s) and their Tests
 All components should have their own source and test files.
 Every component should contain appropriate tests for its functionality.
 These tests live within the `__tests__` directory.
 Tests should consist of the component file's name appended with `.test`.

-Tests may be run via WallabyJS or with the command: `npm test`.
+Tests can be run via WallabyJS or with the command: `./gulp test`.

 ### Stories.js
 The `Stories.js` file holds all stories to be loaded into [Storybook](https://github.com/kadirahq/react-storybook).
 Storybook is purely to ease the development of components by providing real-time rendering updates for components.

+Storybook can be run with the command: `./gulp start`.

 ### Examples
 An examples directory should contain an `index.js` exporting an array of examples files and their meta data.
-Each example file **must export a default** component class to be used as the example.
+Each example file **must export a default** component to be used as the example.
 Here is an example of the `index.js`.

 ```js
 export default [